TommyBottone/AngularJS/README.md

 Stub a function called historyBufferChanged() which will get called every time the history buffer changes, also stub a function called historyBufferRestored() any time a user decides to restore a value from a history buffer.

 ## Other Requirements
+* Fork this repository
-* Fork this repository (please use SSH git URL, not HTTP)
+* Clone the forked repository to your local machine (please use SSH git URL, not HTTP)
 * Build each of the four functions of the calculator in a separate feature branch
 * Build stub functions in a separate feature branch
 * Include a screenshot of "git remote -v" and "git status" in your final commit.